Skip to main content

 At this point, the sequencer has 12 hours or 1600 layer 1 blocks to include the transaction, whichever is longer.
 This delay is to give the sequencer time to catch up if it is trying to include transactions normally and the network is slow for some reason.

 4. If the sequencer is running normally, it processes the transaction in the delayed inbox in the same way that it processes other transactions.
-Then, when the Smart Rollup nodes receive the blueprint with the transaction as in the standard transaction process, they remove it from the delayed inbox.
+Then, when the Smart Rollup nodes receive the block with the transaction as in the standard transaction process, they remove it from the delayed inbox.
 The only way to remove a transaction from the delayed inbox is to process it.

 1. Each time the Smart Rollup nodes run the Etherlink kernel (at every layer 1 block level), they check to see if the delay has passed for any delayed inbox transactions.